PRATHAMESH9743/Vrinda_store_Analysis/README.md

 ## PROBLEM STATEMENT
 1. Compare the sales and orders using single chart
-.
-Which month got the highest sales and orders.
 2. Who purchased more men or women in 2022.
 3. What are different order status in 2022.
 4. List top 5 states contributing to the sales.
 5. Relation between age and gender based on number
-7. which channel is contributing to maximum sales
+6. which channel is contributing to maximum sales
+7. Which month got the highest sales and orders.
 8. Highest selling category.

 ## Import Data into Excel